Melomaniash/Frostware.Pipe/README.md

-# Pip: A lightweight piping framework for CSharp
+# Frostware.Pipe: A lightweight piping framework for CSharp

 ## Table of contents